INC Preview Feature

 - Scaling: Virtual Users can be added to any service, either as a fallback or first-responder.

-- Universal: By adjusting each Virtual User's instructions and parametrization, the Virtual User can address and help the customer in many ways.
+- Universal: By adjusting each Virtual User's instructions and parameterization, the Virtual User can address and help the customer in many ways.

 Usually during a classic IVR scenario, the verbal input from a customer needs to be very specific.
 When editing your workflows you need to consider all outputs in the Conversation Handling Activities, as the correct exit is taken only when the exact word is said.
 Meanwhile, the Nimbus AI Intent Analyzer understands a natural sentence and recognizes the semantics, which is mapped to a predefined list of intents.
 The intent with the highest probability is then selected.

-Virtual Users - and their underlying AI models - can be applied for a variety of use cases.
-In extension to the intent analysis, you may achieve other results such as:
+Virtual Users - and their underlying AI models - can be extended with a variety of use cases.
+In extension to the basic intent analysis, you may achieve other results such as:

-- Convenient caller identification the against a CRM system or another 3rd party platform / database.
-The AI automatically requests and provides parameters during natural conversation, then intelligently decides where to route a call next.
+- Caller identification against a CRM system or another 3rd party platform / database: The AI automatically requests and provides parameters during natural conversation, then intelligently decides where to route a call next.

 Setup